SST - Web Test Framework

-Get a copy of SST Trunk, create and activate a virtualenv, install requirements, and run examples/self-tests from the dev branch:
+Get a copy of SST Trunk, install requirements, and run self-tests/examples from the branch:

-$ sudo apt-get install bzr python-virtualenv xvfb $ bzr branch lp:selenium-simple-test $ cd selenium-simple-test $ virtualenv ENV $ source ENV/bin/activate (ENV)$ pip install -r requirements.txt (ENV)$ ./sst-run -d examples
+$ sudo apt-get install bzr python-pip xvfb $ bzr branch lp:selenium-simple-test $ cd selenium-simple-test $ sudo pip install -U -r requirements.txt $ ./sst-run --test -x $ ./sst-run -d examples

 To manually setup dependencies, SST uses the following non-stdlib packages: